 Whereas the former is an example of a matter that does not involve dog bite lawyers, the latter example is a perfect instance of where attorney guidance and skill is beneficial because the damage can be severe.

-The Orange County dog bite attorneys at Timothy J. Ryan & Associates have been assisting Southern California dog attack victims for over 30 years and provide each of our clients with a no win, no fee promise.
+Our Orange County personal injury attorneys at Timothy J. Ryan have been assisting Southern California dog attack victims for over 35 years and provide each of their clients with a no-win, no-fee promise.
 Call (800) 838-6644 today to obtain a free consultation with our Orange County dog bite attorney and find out what your options are.

 Dog Attacks By The Numbers